boece/boece.github.io/_posts/2019-2-2-strategies-for-workflow-in-2019.md

 # Speech to Text

 Is there a good way of recording yourself talking and having that convert to text for easy creation of articles.

+# Setting up a Free Jekyll Blog with GitHub Pages

+* Hosting a website on Github Pages gives you the following benefits
+  * Free
+  * Fast
+  * Backed up
+  * Benefits of source control and pull requests
+  * Great for multiple collaboration

+# Coming up with a podcasting workflow